 MICHELLE: Correct, yep.

 TOM: What’s this looking – what’s this doing to the floor?
 Is it causing it to deform in any way?
-Or is it just showing up as a stain?
+Or is this condensation on laminate floor just showing up as a stain?

 MICHELLE: It is not buckling or anything along the edges.
 He thinks that maybe it’s a rubber flooring – more of a rubber based flooring – rather than a wood.
 And so it has not curled edges or anything like that.
 It just heats up as moisture – and it comes – like beads up right along the edges of the laminate.